ShozabAbidi10/RT2assignment1/README.md

 ## Part 2: Running Mobile Robot Simulation in Gazeboo using ROS1/ROS2 Brigde

-Part 2 of this project is very similar to part 1.
-One of the two differences is that half of this is build in ROS1 and the other half is build in ROS2.
+From users prespective part 2 of this project is very similar to part 1.
+One of the two differences is that half of this part is build in ROS1 and the other half is build in ROS2.
 So we are using ROS1/ROS2 brigde to make these two sub-parts communicate with each other.
-The second difference is that in this part we are using simple server to assign the randomly generated target to the node which handling motion of the robot instead of using action server like in part 1.
+The second difference is that in this part we are using a simple server to request randomly generated goal coordinates to 'go_to_point' node instead of using action server like in part 1.
+Therefore unlike in part 1 robot do not immediately stop when we request to canncel the goal.

+In ROS2 sub-part we have developed 'state_machine' and 'position_service' node as components, and by using the bridge, they are interface with the ROS1 nodes ('user_interface.py' and 'go_to_point.py') and also with the simulation in Gazebo.

 In order to run this part please make sure you are in /root folder where you have already downloaded **rt2_assignment_1b.sh** bash file.
 Open the terminal and run the following command.